l3-team/CasGuardBundle/README.md

 ```

-Next set force to false in app/config/parameters.yml (for Symfony2 or Symfony3) and in config/services.yaml (for Symfony4) :
+Next set force to false in app/config/parameters.yml (for Symfony3) and in config/services.yaml (for Symfony4) :
 ```
 l3_cas_guard:
     ...
     force: false                                         # Allows cas check mode and not force, user : __NO_USER__ if not connected (If force false, Single sign out cant work).
 ```

-And for Symfony2 or Symfony3 set **default: anonymous** in app/config/security.yml
+And for Symfony3 set **default: anonymous** in app/config/security.yml
 ```
 security:
     providers: